reactexcel/fmclarity/ROADMAP.md

 DONE
 ----

 IN PROGRESS
 -----------
 * Upload/download documents feature
 * Include layout for uploaded file types, eg like google drive table view incl improved icons
 * View large image in popup feature
-* WO: Services are filtered according to selected facility

-* Can select services for new suppliers
-* Contractors filtered by selected service type when creating a work order

-* When change facility switch triggers a save - fix